-Pete Davidson Says His Tattoo Artist Cautioned Him Against Getting More Ariana Grande Tattoos
+Pete Davidson’s Tattoo Artist Cautioned Him Against Getting More Ariana Grande Tattoos

 Of course, warnings that Pete may come to regret his Ariana tattoos in the same way he now regrets his Cazzie tattoos may be premature: by just about every measure, according to Page Six, Pete and Ariana are the real deal.

 Already a ton of money has changed hands in the couple’s name.
 Ariana’s ring, which she showed off on Instagram, cost a reported $93,000.
-Similarly, the pair have recently purchased a $16 million house together, although, as one snarky Twitter user points out, “together” here mostly means “Ariana.”
+Similarly, the pair has recently purchased a $16 million house together, although, as one snarky Twitter user points out, “together” here mostly means “Ariana.”

 “so ariana grande and pete davidson bought a 16 million dollar house together. pete’s net worth is 500k, so you know who played 15 million and a half of that lol”